sdut-datadesk/hit-rate-analysis-sheriff/README.md

 There can be more than one reason for a search to take place.
 If both a non-discretionary and discretionary reason was listed, the Union-Tribune categorized the search as non-discretionary, since the search would take place regardless of other circumstances.

+It's worth noting that police departments tend to categorize searches as low-discretionary and high-discretionary searches rather than discretionary or non-discretionary.

 ### The SDUT repository contains the following:

 - `JAN_-_JUN_2019.txt` - Stop data from San Diego Sheriff's Department.
 Contains stops from January through June 2019.